otbzi/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *naked twins* is like *eliminate* and *only_choice*, I use is as a constraint every iteration in the search process.
-I just find out twins in each row in each col and in each diagonal.Then I replace them juse like what we do in the *eliminate* process.
+I just find out twins in each row and in each col and in each diagonal.Then I replace them juse like what we do in the *eliminate* process.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?